petertseng/adventofcode-rb-2017/README.md

 * 3 (Spiral Matrix): Pass the input in ARGV.
 * 14 (Disk Defrag): Pass the input in ARGV.
+* 15 (Dueling Generators): Pass the seeds in ARGV.

 # Posting schedule and policy